araaish/araaish.github.io/_posts/2020-7-16-winning-giveaways-with-twitterbot.md

 I also won some sketchy giveaways. ![possible scam](/images/scam_win.png)

 These kinds of contests clouded the overall pool and decreased my yield of wins.
-In a future attempt at botting, I would use better filters to get rid of illegitimate giveaways.
+In a future attempt, I would use better filters to get rid of illegitimate giveaways.

 #### Bot Spotters